AppSecure-nrw/security-belts/README.md

 ## Belts
 Working on the belts is a continuous effort.
-Start with the first belt, the white belt, and keep working on them, till you achieve the desired belt for your team.
-Activities of later belts often times relate to activities introduced in previous belts.
+Start with the first belt, the white one, and keep working on them, until you achieve the desired belt for your team.
+Activities of later belts often relate to activities introduced in previous belts.
 In this case, the previous relevant belt activities will be highlighted for the belt activity.

 - [1 - White Belt](white/README.md)
 - [2 - Yellow Belt](yellow/README.md)